 When deciding how to brand your company, the number of colors and their various effects on audiences can make it overwhelming to decide on the correct scheme for you.
 To make it easier for yourself, you should ask a few questions to narrow down your search:

 1. What Is Your Brand Personality?

 When choosing the right colors for your company, you should start by establishing your brand identity.
 A brand’s personality is essentially a set of human characteristics that are attributed to a brand name.
-A brand personality helps consumers relate to the company and create an emotional association with the brand.

 Understanding your brand personality will help you know which colors will match up well with the personality you are attempting to cultivate.
 Before you choose a color, first make sure you understand your brand.
 Stanford professor Jennifer Aaker has studied brand personality and found that five key dimensions make up a brand’s personality:

 - Sincerity.
 This personality is used by organizations that want to communicate that they are down-to-earth, honest, wholesome and cheerful.